 The Healthcare Industry and CSR:

-The Healthcare industry has always been under scrutiny with their adverse effects on the environment and society.
-From bombarding of giant Pharmaceutical Companies like GlaxoSmithKline on unethical marketing of Antidepressants such as Paxil, which were sold to adolescents (Refer Huffington Post 2012: http://www.huffingtonpost.com/entry/a-drugmakers-ethical-mist_b_1729002.html?section=india), to WHO publishing facts such as 15% of the total Healthcare Industry Waste is considered as hazardous material that may be infectious, toxic or radioactive (Refer WHO Media Centre: http://www.who.int/mediacentre/factsheets/fs253/en/).
+The Healthcare industry has always been under scrutiny for its adverse effects on the environment and society.
+From bombarding giant Pharmaceutical Companies like GlaxoSmithKline on unethical marketing of Antidepressants such as Paxil, which were sold to adolescents (Refer Huffington Post 2012: http://www.huffingtonpost.com/entry/a-drugmakers-ethical-mist_b_1729002.html?section=india), to WHO publishing facts such as 15% of the total Healthcare Industry Waste is considered as a hazardous material that may be infectious, toxic or radioactive (Refer WHO Media Centre: http://www.who.int/mediacentre/factsheets/fs253/en/).

-Paxil sold to teenagers were causing dependency issues and an increasing number of teenage suicides.
+Paxil sold to teenagers was causing dependency issues and an increasing number of teenage suicides.

-Healthcare Industry Waste can result in contaminated drinking water through landfills, pollution and adverse health effects caused through Incineration of waste.
+Healthcare Industry Waste can result in contaminated drinking water through landfills, pollution and adverse health effects caused by the Incineration of waste.

 So what is Corporate Social Responsibility (CSR)?

-Most us of us reading this blog must already know what CSR is, the term is self-explanatory.
-But just like any other article or blog, allow me to re-emphasise and give you a small introduction on what CSR is.
+Most of us reading this blog must already know what CSR is, the term is self-explanatory.
+But just like any other article or blog, allow me to re-emphasise and give you a small introduction to what CSR is.

 Corporate Social Responsibility or CSR is a form of self-awareness and initiative taken by a Corporation to analyse the company’s effect on the Environment and Society.
 It is a responsibility taken to contribute towards Environmental and Social wellbeing.